nguyenhang1611/calculatorSimple/README.md

 ```

-# Login DEMO: how to run on Jenkins
+# calculatorSimple: how to run on Jenkins
 1. Install Jenkins
 2. Install Plugin, Config Global Tools
 3. Create and Config Jenkins Job